Debuging-Dev/profygsmSite/README.md

 # profygsmSite
-Making a website for my dad
+This was made to copy my dad original website and test my capabilities using HTML and CSS.